 McPherson and the Skidelskys see visions of the good life as including a sense of sufficiency, including virtues of economic self-limitation.
 It is typical to hear defences of frugality framed in narrower terms of environmental sustainability or celebrated as part of a budgeting strategy that helps us cope with straightened fiscal climates.
 However, McPherson sees frugality and related virtues in deeper moral terms: intrinsically good and not instrumentally so.
 Like the Buddha, he warns that the ‘insatiability’ of our desires is a path to ‘perpetual discontent’ (p.134).
 But the economic-limits virtues have positive functions as well.
 The good life requires convenience and comforts but also sufficiency and safeguards to constrain our acquisitive appetites and habits.
 It is important to ensure that our coiled greediness cannot invade all areas of our life.
 In particular, we face the ‘horrifying’ prospect of the ‘kind of human wilfulness that recognises no constraints whatsoever on what one wills’ (p.142).
-A sense of beauty, dignity, duty and anything that which serves to check our appetitive actions would all be destroyed by unrestrained greed.
+A sense of beauty, dignity, duty and anything else that could serve to check our appetitive actions would all be destroyed by unrestrained greed.

 Greed is not the only vice at work in cultures dominated by unrestrained acquisition.
-Michael Sandel notes the ‘meritocratic hubris’ evident in ‘winners’ whose often forget the ‘good fortune’ (or governmental supports) which enabled their ascent and also feeds ‘contempt’ for the ‘losers’ (p.142).
+Michael Sandel notes the ‘meritocratic hubris’ evident in ‘winners’ who often forget the ‘good fortune’ (or governmental supports) which enabled their ascent and also feeds ‘contempt’ for the ‘losers’ (p.142).
 The Buddha would add envy, jealousy, and dispositions to enmity and hatred – a set of vices occluded by a narrow focus on inequality.
 McPherson sees cultures of greed as symptoms of neglect of a richer set of human motivations.
 Comfort and convenience are not bad, but they become so if unaccompanied by fuller suites of desire—to be ‘home-builders’, for instance, and oikophiliacs whose love of place means they do not destroy it (pp.143-144).
 McPherson invokes Marx’s critique of the destructive and alienating effects of modern economic-industrial systems but rejects his utopianism and view on private property.
 McPherson also implicitly rejects any revolutionary solutions – no workers’ uprising!
-But his own call is no less radical: an economic decentralisation that disperses property widely and sufficiently, checks concentration of wealth in the hands of the new, and also protects local economies (p.146).
-I am less persuaded that this is achieved through free markets, because these are defined too narrowly as anti-monopolist or anti-oligopolist.
-The economist Ha-Joon Chang emphasises all markets incorporate rules and regulations (one can’t sell humans or votes).
-But we fail to notice them because we bre inured to them (Chang 2010: ch.1).
+But his own call is no less radical: an economic decentralisation that disperses property widely and sufficiently, checks concentration of wealth in the hands of the few, and also protects local economies (p.146).
+I am less persuaded that this is achievable through free markets, because these are defined too narrowly as anti-monopolist or anti-oligopolist.
+The economist Ha-Joon Chang notes that all markets incorporate rules and regulations (one can’t legally sell humans or votes).
+But we fail to notice them because we are inured to them (Chang 2010: ch.1).
 McPherson’s solution would be a regulated structure restraining market forces – itself a radicalist vision, although not in Marx’s revolutionary sense.